 He has extensive experience in both private and public law involving children, applications to remove from the jurisdiction, injunction applications, domestic violence cases and has dealt with financial cases involving high net worth clients.
 He has been involved as counsel in several reported cases.

 He joined the chambers of Lord Thomas of Gresford QC at 1 Dr. Johnson’s Buildings, Temple in 1994 before those chambers merged with the chambers of Philip Sapsford QC at Goldsmith Chambers.

 Early jobs as a youngster and student included the obligatory paper round, gardening and operating the dumb waiter in the kitchen of a top London casino.
 Away from work Stewart has a passion for cricket, reading - mainly non-fiction and biographies – and supporting Saracens RFC.

 He and his wife are keen supporters of the Saracens Foundation and London’s Air Ambulance, and they have sponsored children at a school in southern India for more than 20 years.

 Alexandra has joined the practice in the area of family law and dispute resolution after studying Law at Nottingham Trent University, graduating with a 2.1 honours degree.

-Having completed a placement year as a Legal Clerk in London, she has returned to London to further her legal career as a Paralegal and intends to start studying her LPC part time in 2019.
+Having completed a placement year as a Legal Clerk in London, she has returned to London to further her legal career as a Paralegal and has started studying her LPC on a part time basis.

 She developed a passion for family law through her law degree and a placement year in a family department where she dealt with challenging cases in several types of matters, particularly those involving children.
 She regularly attended court and assisted with financial settlement negotiations.